platomik/mie-paa/5/README.md

 We can make decision that k=100 number of steps can be optimal.

-Second measurements is done for the parameter Alfa.
+**The second measurements** is done for the parameter alpha.
 It shows how fast/slow temperature is going down.

 Parameters for the measurement: